stefan-hoeck/idris2-pack/INSTALL.md

 procedure for installing *pack* for the first time.
-Although it is possible to use an existing Idris2 compiler to build and install pack, it is best to use the *micropack* application bundled with this project.
+Although it is possible to use an existing Idris2 compiler to build and install pack, it is best to use the installation script bundled with this project.
+As an alternative, the pre-built *micropack* installer can be used.

 ## 1. Preparations